Khadg Singh Valdiya: Key contributions

-He has made significant contributions to Himalayan Geology through a sustained and comprehensive study of the Kumaon Himalayas.
+Valdiya made significant contributions to Himalayan Geology through a sustained and comprehensive study of the Kumaon Himalayas.
 These include pioneering studies of cyano-bacterial stromatolites leading to fixing of age of crucial stratigraphic horizons; systematic investigations of economically rich magnesite deposits; sedimentological and palaeocurrent study of the Precambrian flysch leading to reconstruction of palaeogeography of northern India; and the structural study of geodynamically sensitive areas leading to the tectonic synthesis and evolutionary history of the Himalayas.

 Departing from mainstream thinking and pursuing independent lines, K.S.
 Valdiya has contributed to Himalayan Geology through a sustained and comprehensive study of the Uttarakhand Himalayas.
 His internationally recognized works are based on the painstaking mapping of mountainous terrain, traversing thousands of kilometers on foot.
 This body of work has made the Uttarakhand Himalayas one of the best documented, most thoroughly studied sectors of the Himalayan Mountain Arc.

-He has provided highly original scientific insights to the quintessential Continental Collision on the basis of his study of the dome-shaped Crustal upwarps in the immediate proximity of the zone of collision of India with Asia.
+Valdiya provided highly original scientific insights to the quintessential Continental Collision on the basis of his study of the dome-shaped Crustal upwarps in the immediate proximity of the zone of collision of India with Asia.

-His recent work has focused on active faults and land-form development — landscape reshaping related to neo-tectonism.
+His later work focused on active faults and land-form development — landscape reshaping related to neo-tectonism.
 In addition, his studies on natural hazards like mass-movements and hydro-geology of mountain springs having great bearing on management of environment and planning for the ecological integrity of the mountains.